DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <div class="description">
 <p>As Muriel's blood drips into the basin, the low curtain of mist around the cairn seems to quiver.
 The mists rise, gently swirling into the air, until the spectral form of a man steps forth from their moonlit depths.</p>
 <p>His face is lined and weather-worn, his thick brow creased above dark, piercing eyes.
 He is clad in simple, leather armor and roughspun cloth, his arms and chest marked with a tapestry of scars and tattoos that seem to shimmer in the pale, eerie light.
-Earings forged of animal bone and jagged obsidian hang down to his shoulders, which are near-covered by a cascade of long, dark hair.</p>
+Earrings forged of animal bone and jagged obsidian hang down to his shoulders, which are near-covered by a cascade of long, dark hair.</p>
 <p>His hands are calloused and rough, a wooden buckler grasped in his left.
 In his right hand, he wields a long, wicked spear forged of mist, its point seeming to devour the ethereal light that suffuses the clearing. </p>
 <p>"Greetings, Muriel Vinshaw," the spirit rumbles.
 "I see you have brought new companions this time."</p>
 </div>